bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GroundwaterAgressiveness_0mQnX78kz9AByN_68nPESp/Documentation.md

-Rating of the agressiveness e.g. towards concrete, according to national standards
+Rating of the agressiveness e.g. towards concrete, according to national standards.